kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 *   Many home insurances provide limited legal assistance for victims of an identity fraud.
 The data privacy legislation may give you a right for damage compensation.

-### Make a request to access your personal data from Vastaamo
+### Make a Subject Access Request to get a copy of your persona data from Vastaamo

 *   According to European General Data Protection Regulation (GDPR), you have the right to know what data Vastaamo has collected about you.
 This can help you decide what you want to do next.
 *   Contact Vastaamo with their [request for access to personal data](https://vastaamo.fi/files/rekisteritietojen_tarkastuspyynto.pdf) -form.
 More information about Vastaamo Data Protection is available from [their website](https://vastaamo.fi/tietosuoja/). (currently only in Finnish)